jamesAlhassan/alx-higher_level_programming/0x08-python-more_classes/README.md

 Your code should use the pycodestyle (version 2.8.*)
 All your files must be executable
 The length of your files will be tested using wc

+0-rectangle.py - an empty class Rectangle that defines a rectangle:

+You are not allowed to import any module